ameba23/hdp/README.md

 This allows two or more peers to share files.
 Peers choose one or more directories to share, and a swarm 'topic' name to meet at.

-The [wire protocol](./lib/schema.proto) is largely inspired by [SFTP](https://datatracker.ietf.org/doc/html/draft-ietf-secsh-filexfer-02), but only allows read operations.
-File metadata is cached locally in memory but file content is not.

 Peer discovery, [NOISE](https://noiseprotocol.org/) handshaking and stream encryption is done by [hyperswarm](https://github.com/hyperswarm/hyperswarm)

+Remote file metadata is cached locally in memory.

 Design goals:
-- Minimal setup - do not need to wait to hash files or build an index.
+- Minimal setup - do not need to wait to hash files for the index.
 - Can be used with large media collections

+## Protocol

+The [wire protocol](./lib/schema.proto) consists of request / response messages of 3 main types:

+- A `handshake` message at the beginning of each connection.
+- `ls` messages which query the remote file system for filenames.
+- `read` messages which read a file, or a portion of a file.

+All messages have a 32 bit `id` and related messages share the same id.

+There is also an `endResponse` signal which indicates that no more related messages with a particular id will be sent.

 ## Usage